-I was a bit surprised (I had to sit down with a fortifying cup of tea).
+I was a bit surprised.
+I had to sit down with a fortifying cup of tea.
 Surely it couldn’t take so long to do such a simple task.
-I know we over estimate what we might achieve in a day but this was ridiculous!
+I know we overestimate what we might achieve in a day but this was ridiculous!

 How could I make it take less time?
-Could I find a way of doing that took closer to 10 minutes.
-Firstly I applied the Getting things Done approach and looked at it as individual tasks.
+Could I find a way of doing that took closer to 10 minutes?
+Firstly the ‘Getting Things Done’ approach was applied.
+I looked at it as individual tasks.
 I needed to separate out the hob cleaning and oven cleaning.
 Then I set to researching oven cleaning methods.
 10 minutes proved ample for this and soda crystals are my new best friend for oven cleaning.
 The ceramic hob was a bit trickier – stuff just sticks to it.
-However I have discovered if I clean it every day (do it in 10 seconds rather than 10 minutes) the stuff doesn’t build up.
+However, I have discovered if I clean it every day (do it in 10 seconds rather than 10 minutes) the stuff doesn’t build up.

-Other bonuses of the 10 minute method are:
+Other bonuses of the 10-minute method are:

 - Lots of jobs take less than 10 minutes.

-So here’s a productive week, may your ovens be shiny and your consciences as a clear as your job lists.
+So here’s a productive week, may your ovens be shiny and your consciences as clear as your job lists.